-- your registration with NNAS expired in one year, and
+Your registration with NNAS will expire in one year.
+And

-- there is an additional fee to pay when your NNAS account expires.
+There are additional fees to pay when your NNAS account expires.

 Yet, you still have a question about timing.
 Excellent.

-Instead, with the Individualized Study Plans with CELBANPrep, the course is based on individual needs and capacities.
+So, with CELBANPrep, the courses are based on individual needs and capacities.

 So CELBANPrep had been created to be flexible and adaptable to the needs of each individual nurse, instead of forcing everyone into the same learning time line.

 It is pretty cool.
 The first part of each lesson covers the basic grammar, through beautiful graphics.
 The second part teaches learners how to triage their mistakes.
-It actually teaches people how to identify the mistake, and then how to correct it!
+It actually teaches people how to identify the mistake, (what is slowing them down, standing in their way and stopping them from obtainint their dreams) and then how to correct it!
 This is powerful stuff!
 People have been able to improve their writing skills dramatically.
 It is pretty cool to observe!